 Walter Jones, Jr.

-Walter Jones, Jr. is a Director and Partner in Pugh, Jones & Johnson, P.C.’s Litigation and Internal Investigations Practice Groups.
-Mr. Jones has tried over 250 jury trials and has argued more than 30 civil and criminal appeals in the United States Court of Appeals for the Seventh and Tenth Circuits, the Illinois Appellate Court, and the Illinois Supreme Court.
+Walter Jones, Jr. is a Director and Partner in Pugh, Jones & Johnson's Litigation and Internal Investigations Practice Groups.
+Walter has tried over 250 jury trials and has argued more than 30 civil and criminal appeals in the United States Court of Appeals for the Seventh and Tenth Circuits, the Illinois Appellate Court, and the Illinois Supreme Court.
 His civil experience in both federal and state courts includes cases related to RICO, constitutionality of municipal ordinances, fraud, patent, products liability, employment and personal injury, as well as general commercial cases.
-Mr. Jones has led the majority of the internal investigations at the Firm.
+Walter has led the majority of the internal investigations at the Firm.
 He also has extensive experience defending white collar criminal cases in both federal and state courts.
-Prior to forming the Firm, Mr. Jones served as an Assistant United States Attorney, Deputy Chief of the Criminal Division, Chief of the Criminal Division and Special Litigation Counsel in charge of all litigation, both civil and criminal, for the United States Attorney’s Office for the Northern District of Illinois.
+Prior to forming the Firm, Walter served as an Assistant United States Attorney, Deputy Chief of the Criminal Division, Chief of the Criminal Division and Special Litigation Counsel in charge of all litigation, both civil and criminal, for the United States Attorney’s Office for the Northern District of Illinois.
 He is a member of the American College of Trial Lawyers, and is one of only 500 members of the prestigious International Academy of Trial Lawyers.

-Mr. Jones is the 2018 recipient of the University of Illinois' prestigious James Seaberry Award for Excellence, and has been selected as a Leading Lawyer by the Leading Lawyer Network.
-In 2006 through 2018, he was named a Super Lawyer by Super Lawyer Magazine.
+Walter is the 2018 recipient of the University of Illinois' prestigious James Seaberry Award for Excellence, and has been selected as a Leading Lawyer by the Leading Lawyer Network.
+Notably, he was elected by his peers as a Leading Lawyer in civil appellate law, commercial litigation and criminal defense law for 2018 from the Leading Lawyers Magazine.
+From 2006 to 2019, Walter has been named a Super Lawyer by Super Lawyer's Magazine.

 - Successfully defended a global law firm in a dispute with one of its equity partners who alleged that the law firm had improperly caused him to lose his equity interest in the firm.
 Plaintiff's claims included breach of contract and rescission.
 PJJ’s initial motion to dismiss the complaint was granted.
 On appeal, the ruling was reversed.
 PJJ was then required to try the case twice, first before a jury in the law division and then in chancery.
 After trial victories in both cases, plaintiff appealed.
 The Illinois Appellate Court found in a noteworthy decision that plaintiff was barred from pursuing his equitable rescission claim.